rangle/ngCourse2/handout/features/refresher_on_this.md

 }
 ```

-In the above case `this` will _not_ point to the expected object, in "strict"
+In the above case `this` will _not_ point to the expected object: in "strict"
 mode it will be `undefined`.
 This leads to another ES6 feature - arrow functions, which will be covered next.